aosabook/500lines/pedometer/chapter.md

 (https://developer.apple.com/library/ios/documentation/EventHandling/Conceptual/EventHandlingiPhoneOS/motion_event_basics/motion_event_basics.html)
 ![](chapter-figures/figure-iphone-accelerometer.png)\

 An accelerometer measures x, y, z acceleration at points in time.
-Let's call one group of x, y, z coordinates at a point in time a triple.
-The sampling rate of the accelerometer, which can often be calibrated, determines the number of triples the accelerometer returns per second.
-For instance, an acceleroemeter with a sampling rate of 100 returns 100 x, y, z triples each second.
-Each x, y, z triple indicates the acceleration in each of the directions at that point in time.
+The sampling rate of the accelerometer, which can often be calibrated, determines the number of measurements per second.
+For instance, an acceleroemeter with a sampling rate of 100 returns 100 x, y, z coordinates each second.
+Each x, y, z coordinate indicates the acceleration in each of the directions at that point in time.
+The set of all x, y, z coordinate returned by the accelerometer is called a signal.

-TODO: Can I call this a triple?

 ## Let's Talk About a Walk

 When a person walks, they bounce slightly with each step.
 This bounce, if you are walking on Earth (or another big ball of mass floating in space) is always in the same direction as gravity.
 A pedometer can count steps by counting the number of bounces in the direction of gravity.

-Let's look at person walking with smartphone containing an accelerometer held in the position depicted below.
+Let's look at a person walking with a smartphone containing an accelerometer held in the position depicted below.

 ![](chapter-figures/figure-xyz-normal.png)\